Prospects for RWE utility stake sales differ

 RWE is nevertheless ready to resurrect the plans, which involve the replacement of four old power units there with a new 1,100 MW unit worth 1.5 billion euros, should market conditions change.

 In any case, a permit would take until 2014 to be obtained and a final investment decision would not take place before 2015/2016, Schmitz said.
-(Reporting by Vera Eckert)
+(Reporting by Vera Eckert, Editing by XXX)